 Finishing off the last of my marking for the semester, I found myself in that curious position of having become so used to having a long to-do list in front of me that I wasn’t sure what to do with myself when it was gone.
 I surely have things I can do—National Novel-Writing Month, for one, and system administration at lochac.sca.org for another—but I’d already allocated time to those and suddenly I have whole days free that I used to spend meeting students or (more recently) grading them, or otherwise squeezing in personal projects outside of my academic position.

 Thinking about the “job relief” entries I wrote last month, and comparing how I feel now with how I felt a year ago, I sometimes feel strangely less productive working 2.5 days a week than I did working one day a week.
-Going to campus twice a day each week, for half a day each time, I could devote two whole days a week to whatever projects I felt worthy, and another to getting out and enjoying life.
+Going to campus twice each week, for half a day each time, I could devote two whole days a week to whatever projects I felt worthy, and another to getting out and enjoying life.
 At 2.5 days, at least during semester, I feel like I spend most of time answering e-mail or in teleconferences, and it’s hard to point to what I’ve got to show for it.

 Perhaps I don’t have all that much to show for the first six months that I spent working part-time, either.
 I didn’t pick up anywhere near as much non-academic work as I’d hoped; I don’t have any completed books (a couple of short stories and articles notwithstanding); and I didn’t write any significant software.
 Whereas working 2.5 days a week at least produced a mountain of e-mail, a few presentations, and hopefully scores or even hundreds of satisfied students.
 And of course all this was useful enough that someone was willing to pay for it.